How to Solve a Too-Much-Data Crisis

 Automatic Features for Everyone

-After making some adjustments so that the feature store could be implemented as an underlay to virtually any existing infrastructure, we launched the technology under the name Pilosa as an open source project.
+After making some adjustments so that our feature extraction and storage platform could be implemented as an overlay to virtually any existing infrastructure, we launched the technology under the name Pilosa as an open source project.
 Today, we are focused on making Molecula the absolute best enterprise product for extracting value from data.
-We do this through both an on-prem and fully-managed, purpose-built feature store solution.
+We do this through both an on-prem and fully-managed, purpose-built feature storage solution called FeatureBase.

 As a company born into the rapidly-evolving ML world, we are constantly working to improve our product while also getting the word out to other like-minded data engineers, systems architects, software engineers, ML engineers, or any other roles responsible for creating and delivering big data products who can benefit from our “crazy” (or maybe desperate) times where we had to have instant access to massive data without compromise.
 If this is a story you can relate to, we would love to chat about new approaches to solving the “too-much-data” problem.
 Schedule a demo here.